Kihumba/private-/D4+/D4 Andelan Advancement Process/README.md

 Steps:
 1. **Complete the checklist below:**
-> There are several required outptus (noted in Bold) that you should complete and upload to LV before applying for assessment (LINK).
+> There are several required outputs (noted in Bold) that you should complete and upload to LV before applying for assessment (LINK).
 2. **Practice Case Study Questions:**
 > We will continually update the case study questions for each Growth Path-- It is recommended to practice these with an expert practitioner and/or mentor in these roles.
 Do not hesitate to reach out!
 3. **Apply for D4 Assessment:**